aurangzaib/CarND-Vehicle-Detection/writeup_template.md

 - Perform a Histogram of Oriented Gradients (HOG), Color Transform and Spatial Bining to extract features on a labeled training set of images.

-- Randomize and normalize the features and train a classifier Linear SVM classifier.
+- Randomize and normalize the features and train a classifier SVM classifier.

 - Implement a sliding-window technique with HOG sub-sampling and use the trained classifier to search for vehicles in images by predicitng the labels for each feature.